LordIdra/transfer-window-old/plan.md

 [x] Kepler solver failing to converge
-[x] Janky method to find how many orbits completed in elliptical orbit (just floordiv or smth instead - can be method) [x] Would be better for Segment to store rc-refcell-xyz [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa [x] L A R G E hyperbola when creating burn on an existing hyperbola?????????????????? (it was the modulus thing lol) [ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions [x] Use velocity perpendicular instead of displacement unit for trajectory visualisation to prevent different thicknesses [x] Weird desync that happens when creating a burn while another burn is happening [ ] Move get segment at time because it's used everywhere [ ] Ergonomics for components :)
+[x] Janky method to find how many orbits completed in elliptical orbit (just floordiv or smth instead - can be method) [x] Would be better for Segment to store rc-refcell-xyz [ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-[ ] Question marks!!!!
-Inc. get segment at time
-[ ] cfg debug
-[ ] Tidy up resources?

 ECS
 - Each component is a representation of state of one part of an entity